 No one wants the blame, even when it is their fault.
-Instead of accusing your client of failing to respond to a request, repeat the ask.
+Repeat the ask instead of accusing your client of failing to respond to a request.

-Start with the why, which this sample does brilliantly by checking the temperature of the relationship.
+Start with the why, which this sample does brilliantly by checking the relationship’s temperature.
 If the client hasn’t responded to the request, it could be because they didn’t like your performance.

 Then proceed with the ask—no reference to the initial email.
 Request as though you were asking for the first time.

-It will still serve the purpose of a reminder without making the recipient feel bad they forgot in the first place.
+It will still serve the purpose of a gentle reminder without making the email recipient feel bad they forgot in the first place.